Kim Hays

 What I really wanted to do, though, was write a mystery.
 My mother, a librarian and dedicated reader of crime fiction, had guided me from Sherlock Holmes and Agatha Christie to Dorothy Sayers, Josephine Tey, and Michael Gilbert.
 After that, it was up to me to discover Dick Francis, Michael Connelly, Margaret Maron, Reginald Hill, and Donna Leon, moving on to Robert Galbraith, Tana French, Louise Penny, Adrian McKinty, Jane Harper, and many, many more,

 The result was my first novel, Pesticide, a police procedural set in Bern.
 It features Giuliana Linder, a homicide detective in the Kantonspolizei Bern (Bern cantonal police), and Renzo Donatelli, a younger investigator who is in love with her.
-Pesticide is the first in a series of books featuring not only Giuliana and Renzo but also the city and canton of Bern—places of dramatic beauty that are occasionally disturbingly violent.
+Pesticide is the first in a series of mysteries featuring not only Giuliana and Renzo but also the city and canton of Bern—places of dramatic beauty that are occasionally disturbingly dark and violent.